mebusy/notes/dev_notes/AI_CS188_CPS.md

 A->B , remove blue in A.

+Now start assigning.
 When assigning , everything is safe.

 This algorithm guarantees you that in this forward assignment phase there will always be a consistent solution at each point you pick it and you move on.
 Which means no backtracking and so this whole thing was pretty efficient.

+---

 Am I sure it is enough just kind of enforce consistency of the arcs once ?

+ - Claim 1: After backward pass, all root-to-leaf arcs are consistent

 Improving Structure